OUR CORE VALUES

 Awards and Decorations

-Logan Dickinson is president of The CSG Companies, a comprehensive group of employee benefit planning, consulting and brokerage firms headquartered in Fort Worth, Texas.
-Mr. Dickinson earned a BBA in Finance and MBA in Finance and Accounting at the University of Texas at Austin.
-Professionally, he has achieved certification as a CPA as well as both the CLU and ChFC industry designations.
-Mr. Dickinson came to the First Command Board of Directors in 1998 and serves on the Executive Compensation and Reputation Risk Committees.
+Logan Dickinson has been actively involved in the employee benefits broker/consulting practice since 1982 starting with The Equitable Life Assurance Society as an individual agent.
+Logan grew his practice forming The CSG Companies, a comprehensive group of employee benefit planning, consulting and brokerage firms headquartered in Fort Worth, Texas.
+He led the company through multiple mergers, all leading to its acquisition by USI Insurance, a national insurance brokerage firm.
+Logan earned a BBA in Finance and MBA in Finance and Accounting from the University of Texas at Austin.
+Professionally, he has achieved certification as a CPA, as well as both the CLU and ChFC industry designations.
+Logan came to the First Command Board of Directors in 1998 and serves on the Finance, Investment and Capital Committee, and is the Chair of the company’s Audit Committee.

 Henry G. Hagan, Chairman of Red Oaks Resources, LLC, a strategic consulting and CEO advisory service, possesses more than 30 years of broad business experience encompassing sales and marketing, business operations, acquisitions, and leadership and governance.